johncrim/ng16-yarn-pnp/README.md

 # Ng16YarnPnp

-This is a minimal test for [using Yarn PnP with Angular 16](https://github.com/angular/angular-cli/issues/16980).
+This is a starter project test for [using Yarn PnP with Angular 16](https://github.com/angular/angular-cli/issues/16980).

 Created via: